 I’ve mentioned these brands because not all vitamin D supplements are optimal choices.
 Vitamin D2 is available in supplement form and often added to milk and cereals.
 Unfortunately, our bodies are inefficient at converting vitamin D2 into vitamin D3.

 I have not seen any supplements for alcohol withdrawal that contain vitamin D, perhaps because the link between vitamin D and alcohol addiction has long been overlooked.
-If you already take Alcohol Support, which is a fantastic product for many other reasons, then you could easily add in any of the above to reap the benefits of vitamin D.
+If you already take Calm Support, which is a fantastic product for many other reasons, then you could easily add in any of the above to reap the benefits of vitamin D.

 Vitamin D toxicity can begin at 10,000 IU depending on your biochemistry.
 Do not try to megadose vitamin D!

 Many studies have demonstrated that vitamin D is necessary for bodily health, with more recent ones focusing on the link between vitamin D and alcohol addiction.
 Recent research has led to some relevant conclusions:

 - Low levels of vitamin D are associated with depression, psychotic symptoms, and more recently, alcohol use disorders (source)

 - Vitamin D3 and omega-3 fatty acids may improve depression, reduce impulsive behavior, and modulate the severity of psychiatric disorders by making more serotonin available (source)

 - Vitamin D deficiency caused by alcohol contributes to alcohol-related muscle weakness (source)